Ryan-Sheehan/gallery/_posts/2018-6-02-medium-of-fasion.md

 {% include image.html path="medium-of-fashion/002.png" path-detail="medium-of-fashion/002.png" alt="" %}

-I really enjoy using gradients when it makes sense to but generally I associated them with digital works so I wanted to try and combine a gradient with some organic material.
+I really enjoy using gradients when it makes sense to but generally I associate them with digital works so I wanted to try and combine a gradient with some organic material.
 After filling my pack up with as many green apples as I could sneak out of the dining hall that night, I mixed some paints and ended up with this.
 This is the best picture that remains of this one unfortunately, this project has long since rotted.

 ## Prompt 3:
 ##### Transformation: Take a material and use it to make something while disregarding its usual intention.